Drip coffee: Cafetière du Belloy and similar coffee makers

-The Drip-O-lator is an American coffee pot for making drip coffee patented in 1921 and in 1930 and manufactured in Massillon, Ohio, or Macon, Georgia, United States.
+The Drip-O-lator is an American coffee pot for making drip coffee patented in 1921 and 1930 and manufactured in Massillon, Ohio, or Macon, Georgia, United States.
 The production of Drip-O-lators ceased in the middle of the twentieth century.
 The pots have become collectibles similar to bric-à-brac.

 In the 1930s, the German company Melitta produced a series of manual coffee makers called Kaffeefiltriermaschine ("coffee filtering machine").
 They worked on the principle of French drip coffee pots, but used a paper filter and allowed to pour the whole amount of water at once instead of having to pour several times.